Q: What is AWS RoboMaker simulation?

 Q: Does RoboMaker store my robot application and simulation application?

-A: No, RoboMaker does not store your robot application or simulation application.
-You will upload your applications to your S3 bucket and refer to the S3 object path during robot application and simulation application creation.
+A: No, RoboMaker does not store your robot application or simulation application in the service.
+You upload your applications to your S3 bucket and refer to the S3 object path during robot application and simulation application creation.

 Q: What is the failure behavior of a simulation job?

 A: You can configure the failure behavior of your simulation job to be fail or continue.
-In fail mode, your simulation job will fail and the underlying infrastructure will be released if there is any failure during the simulation job run.
-In continue mode, your simulation job will fail but the underlying infrastructure will be kept if there is any failure during the simulation job run.
+In fail mode, your simulation job will fail, and the underlying infrastructure will be released if there is any failure during the simulation job run.
+In continue mode, your simulation job will fail, but the underlying infrastructure will be kept if there is any failure during the simulation job run.
 The continue mode allows you to further troubleshoot a simulation job failure by using the command line tool.
-Note that RoboMaker simulation charges will continue to incur in continue mode until you terminate the job.
+In continue mode, RoboMaker simulation charges will continue to incur until you terminate the job.